guiston04/m1_proyect/README.md

 # Usage

 In order to use both apps, you'll need to have all the libraries described before installed.
-Once you installed them you'll just need to clone this repository or download the folders you are interested in (for_users, for_developers or both).
+Once you installed them, you'll just need to clone this repository or download the folders you are interested in (for_users, for_developers or both).

 Once downloaded, the USER app will need one parameter to run correctly.
 They are two possibilities: